 road was still dangerous, some passengers became concerned that the bus

 was moving too fast.
-A Australian woman expressed her worries to a
+An Australian woman expressed her worries to a

 Pakistani passenger who translated for the driver.

-After some 12 hours on the KKH the driver was clearly becoming tired
+After more than 12 hours on the KKH the driver was clearly becoming tired

 and it seemed that he was accelerating because he was afraid to fall